microsoft/qsharp/katas/content/single_qubit_gates/index.md

 > These gates are known as rotation gates, because they represent rotations around various axes on the Bloch sphere.
 The Bloch sphere is a way of representing the qubit states visually, mapping them onto the surface of a sphere.
 > Unfortunately, this visualization isn't very useful beyond single-qubit states, which is why we have opted not to go into details in this Kata.
-> If you are curious about it, you can learn more in [this slide deck](http://www.vcpc.univie.ac.at/~ian/hotlist/qc/talks/bloch-sphere.pdf) or in [Wikipedia article](https://en.wikipedia.org/wiki/Bloch_sphere).
+> If you are curious about it, you can learn more in [this Wikipedia article](https://en.wikipedia.org/wiki/Bloch_sphere).

 <table>
   <tr>